saadaziz/full-stack/front-end/readme.md

 - Teams have ownership of the entire customer journey.
 - Each team can accelerate outcomes safely as the surface area is reduced by incremental deployments of fine grained layers of functionality.

+## architecture
+- Using module federation, we will turn the web browser into a distributed application, running a main "container" application
+    - Platform will be the "container", or host application
+    - Children applications, will attach to the hosting "container" at run time
+    - This will allow the parent and child to grow indepdently within isolation, exceptions can exist within well defined interfaces
+- Module federation uses the concept remote, and host
+  - A host is an application that is launched first
+  - The remote host communicates with the host application and webpack to resolve dependencies at run time

 ### high level architecture
 As is:
 ![As is](https://lh3.googleusercontent.com/pw/AL9nZEWKGz5Fbizsm4F6fYWu2xywvTefSSKpz_GLLgLrlcJxadJxreaVH5MvyxjGsxBR-LYTHxRiD0IENNVEHnnUZxb7Hd4He7SgQmLcu_lE2qgkaUHp84Zce1wzCgr-EgeHcIDSPBQ_Hs8pX25z_WOiYD3z=w1884-h788-no?authuser=0)